-19. Officers considered the significance (as defined by Part 6 of the LGA) of this matter, taking into account Council's Significance and Engagement Policy and Greater Wellington's Decision-making Guidelines.
-The proposed adoption of the draft Wellington RLTP 2021 is part of a decision-making process that will lead to making a decision of high significance, as inclusion of activities in the Wellington RLTP 2021 is a statutory requirement for transport activities to be considered for inclusion in the NLTP 2021-24 and receive funding from the NLTF.
+26. Officers considered the significance (as defined by Part 6 of the LGA) of this matter, taking into account Council's Significance and Engagement Policy and Greater Wellington's Decision-making Guidelines.
+The recommending the Wellington RLTP 2021 to Greater Wellington Regional for Approval is part of a decision-making process that will lead to making a decision of high significance, as inclusion of activities in the Wellington RLTP 2021 is a statutory requirement for transport activities to be considered for inclusion in the NLTP 2021-24 and receive funding from the NLTF.